-The upward facing pyranometer has a removable sun screen.
-SRA20's sun screen can be installed and removed by using the dedicated thumb screw.
-The thumb screw can be turned clockwise or counterclockwise for fixation or loosening of the sun screen, as visualised below.
-Tools are not needed.
+SR20's sun screen can be installed and removed by using the dedicated thumb screw.
+See item 2 of the drawing below.
+The thumb screw can be turned without tools for fixation or loosening of the sun screen, as visualised below.
 Once the thumb screw has turned the sun screen loose, the screen can be lifted off manually.
-After removal the user may inspect the bubble level and remove the cable / connector.
+After removal the user may inspect the bubble level, item 10 of the drawing, and remove the cable / connector, item 11.

-Figure 5.2.1 Installation and removal of SRA20's sun screen
+Figure 5.2.1 Installation and removal of SR20's sun screen